quynguy/menstack_project_miniminder/README.md

 --------------------------------------------------

-Ice Box Features:
+Ice Box Features: <br>
+Wish list of desired functionalities that MiniMinder can *potentially* offer.

+Create
 1. As a user, I wish to have the ability to create an account, choosing between educator or parent roles.
 2. As a user, I want to be able to post comments on the school's announcements for interactive engagement.
+(Parent)

+Read
+1. As a user, I want to be able to enter updates and messages for parents, which will be sent via text.

+Update
+1. As a user, I want to be able to edit or add to the messages sent to parents.

 --------------------------------------------------